fodorbalint/PathMaker/readme0.md

 If we run statistics now, it turns out that without these area border movement rules, the average number of walkthroughs before getting an error is 293, based on 100 attempts.
 By adding them, the number increases to 695.
 It tells us that in over half of the failures, this is the solution.
 This is a useful tool for debugging too.
 If, by introducing a new rule set, the errors become more frequent, there is a mistake in the algorithm.
-When we finished the 7 x 7 grid, the statistics gave us 5.7 walkthroughs on 11 x 11 using those rules.
+When we finished the 7&nbsp;x&nbsp;7 grid, the statistics gave us 5.7 walkthroughs on 11&nbsp;x&nbsp;11 using those rules.
-By developing the algorithm further, we have solved 99 % of the cases we could not at that time.
-We get a little less ratio on a 21 x 21 grid, but of a similar order of magnitude: 9 vs. 0.2.
+By developing the algorithm further, we have solved 99% of the cases we could not at that time.
+We get a little less ratio on a 21&nbsp;x&nbsp;21 grid, but of a similar order of magnitude: 9 vs. 0.2.

 <!---->